Trading 101: How to Trade with Fibonacci Levels

 Because ‘Fib levels’ are watched by so many traders, prices often react at major Fib levels.
 If these Fib levels coincide with previous swing highs and lows, trend lines, or major moving averages, there is even more chance the price will reach those levels and then react in some way.

 The following hourly chart for the EURUSD pair shows a retracement within a downtrend.
 As you can see the price reversed and the downtrend continued when exactly 61.8% of the initial downtrend had retraced.

-Retracements most typically end when the prices have retraced between 50% and 61.8%, and this zone is often referred to as the ambush zone.
+Retracements most typically end when the prices have retraced between 50% and 61.8%.
+This zone is often referred to as the ambush zone.

-Shallow corrections often reach a 23.6% or 38.2% retracement, which tends to occur during strong trends when the correction takes the form of a flag or pennant.
+Shallow corrections often reach a 23.6% or 38.2% retracement.
+It tends to occur during strong trends when the correction takes the form of a flag or pennant.